turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 27:11 [[start:1631952][end:1633704]] But then what do we do when we're there?
 [[start:1633822][end:1642170]] And what we do when we're there is we develop generative models that actually take us towards where we want to be.

-27:23 [[start:1643600][end:1649016]] Again, framing a situation as being related to Active Inference.
-[[start:1649048][end:1655310]] Or you could do an Active Inference model of that does very, very little work by itself.
+27:23 [[start:1643600][end:1649016]] Again, framing a situation as being related to Active Inference - [[start:1649048][end:1655310]] or you could do an Active Inference model of that - does very, very little work by itself.
 [[start:1655620][end:1666032]] However, making generative models of situations, even if they're speculative generative models or qualitative or hypothetical, that can start getting towards doing work.

 27:46 [[start:1666086][end:1670320]] But if someone said, well, that health condition, you could do a linear regression.
 [[start:1670820][end:1673028]] Okay, but which treatment do we do?
 [[start:1673114][end:1674992]] Well, it could be done with a linear regression.
 [[start:1675056][end:1678388]] We could use a linear regression to figure out what method to use.
-[[start:1678474][end:1682612]] Okay, but more or less hotter room or colder room.
+[[start:1678474][end:1682612]] Okay, but more or less, hotter room or colder room?

 28:02 [[start:1682666][end:1684436]] Well, just use a linear regression.
 [[start:1684628][end:1688100]] So that's the conversation that we're having a lot with Active Inference.